Cognitivism and Connectivism

 Cognitivism places importance on thought processes and acquiring information.
 Mental processes are shaped by our experiences.
 This shapes how we process new information.
 Social Cognitivism states the learner is an active participant in learning and motivation plays a strong role.

-Cognitive load refers to the amount of effort it takes to process something in working memory.
-Working memory can generally hold between five and nine items of information at any one time (Atkinson and Shiffrin “Human Memory” – 1968.)
-For this reason, it is important that Instructors and Curriculum Developers do their best to reduce cognitive load and ensure the transfer of knowledge to all learners.
+Cognitive load is the amount of effort it takes to process something in working memory.
+Working memory holds 5-9 items of information at a time (Atkinson and Shiffrin “Human Memory” – 1968) so it’s important to reduce cognitive load:

-Use a combination of audio and visual methods for communicating information
+Use a combination of audio and visual communication

 MacLeod, Saul.
 (2016).
 Bandura – Social Learning Theory.

 Atkinson and Shiffrin.
 (1968).”Human Memory”.

 Guyan, Matthew.
 (2013, November 1).
 “5 Ways to Reduce Cognitive Load in eLearning”.